plone/documentation/about/contributing/documentation_styleguide.rst

 * use relative links for internal links within your /docs/ directory, to include images for instance.

 * If you want to include images and screenshots, you should place them into /docs/resources/ , along with other resources like PDF's, audio, video, etcetera.
-  (*Yes!
-Make more screenshots, we love you!
-But do remember, .png or .jpg as file formats, no .gif please*)

 * Please do not symlink to, or use the *include* directive on files that live outside your '/docs' directory.